-The following unaudited pro forma financial information (Unaudited Pro Forma Financial Information) is provided for illustrative purposes only and does not purport to represent what the actual results of operations or the financial position of the Group would have been had the 2009 GDR Offering and the Contribution of 50 per cent. of BTS occurred on the date described below, nor is it necessarily indicative of the operating results or financial position of the Group for any future periods.
+The following unaudited pro forma financial information (Unaudited Pro Forma Financial Information) is provided for illustrative purposes only and does not purport to represent what the actual results of operations or the financial position of the Group would have been had the Offering and the contribution of 50 per cent. of BTS to the Company (see "Contribution of BTS") occurred on the date described below, nor is it necessarily indicative of the operating results or financial position of the Group for any future periods.
 The Unaudited Pro Forma Financial Information reflects management's best estimates.
-Because of its nature, the Unaudited Pro Forma Financial Information addresses a hypothetical situation and, therefore, does not represent the actual financial position or results of operations of the Group.
 The actual consolidated financial position and results of operations of the Group may differ significantly from the pro forma amounts reflected herein because of various factors.

-The Unaudited Pro Forma Financial Information has been prepared to illustrate the effect of the 2009 GDR Offering and the contribution of 50 per cent. of BTS to the Company on the consolidated income statements of the Group for the six-month period ended 30 June 2009 and the year ended 31 December 2008 and on the Group's net assets as if the 2009 GDR Offering and the Contribution had taken place as of 1 January 2008.
+The Unaudited Pro Forma Financial Information has been prepared to illustrate the effect of the Offering and the contribution of 50 per cent. of BTS to the Company on the consolidated income statements of the Group for the six-month period ended 30 June 2009 and the year ended 31 December 2008 and on the Group's net assets as if the contribution had taken place as of 1 January 2008.

-Because BTS was contributed by the shareholders of the Company, its contribution to the Group was from an entity under common control with the Group.
+If BTS is contributed by the shareholders of the Company, its contribution to the Group will be from an entity under common control with the Group.
 In accordance with the Company's accounting policies, BTS will be treated as a consolidated subsidiary as at and for the years ended 31 December 2009 and 2008 under the predecessor basis of accounting.
 Under this method, financial statements of the contributed subsidiary are included in the consolidated financial statements as though the Group (in such a composition) was in existence for all periods presented.

-This Unaudited Pro Forma Financial Information has been extracted from, and should be read in conjunction with (i) the Consolidated Financial Statements, prepared in accordance with EU IFRS, as at and for the six-months ended 30 June 2009 and as at and for the year ended 31 December 2008 and (ii) the BTS Financial Statements, prepared in accordance with IFRS, as at and for the six-months ended 30 June 2009 and as at and for the year ended 31 December 2008, included in this Prospectus.
+This Unaudited Pro Forma Financial Information has been extracted from, and should be read in conjunction with (i) the Consolidated Financial Statements, prepared in accordance with EU IFRS, as at and for the six-months ended 30 June 2009 and as at and for the year ended 31 December 2008 and (ii) the BTS Financial Statements, prepared in accordance with IFRS, as at and for the six-months ended 30 June 2009 and as at and for the si